Toxikuu/too/README.md

 /too/bs/tree.sh -pscbkiC
 ```

 That's a lot of flags!
-Here's what they do:
+Here's what they mean:
 ```bash
 # p - pull
 # s - setup